 Minimum Qualifications/Education & Experience:

-License(s) & Other Requirements: Incumbents may periodically be required to operate a vehicle that necessitates possession of a valid California driver’s license.
-Such incumbents must have the ability to secure and maintain a valid California driver’s license.
+License(s) & Other Requirements: Employees may periodically be required to operate a vehicle that necessitates possession of a valid California driver’s license.
+Such employees must have the ability to secure and maintain a valid California driver’s license.

 Working Environment: Incumbents work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
-Incumbents may interact with staff and/or the public in interpreting and enforcing departmental policies and procedures.
+Employees occasionally work in the field and are exposed to loud noise levels, inclement weather conditions, confining workspace, chemicals, electrical and/or mechanical hazards, and hazardous physical substances and fumes.
+Incumbents may interact with staff, students, and/or public and private representatives, and contractors in interpreting and enforcing departmental policies and procedures.